kammitama5/kammitama5.github.io/_posts/2017-5-5-Friday-May-5th.md

 ## Deconstructor to prevent Memory Leaks

 - release the memory of the pointers once the function goes out of scope.
+  Otherwise, you can have memory just being used up and have unexpected but familiar "garbage garbage".
+Treasures from your computer!

 ![decon](/images/decon.png)